-Integrated Education brings children and staff from Catholic and Protestant traditions, as well as those of other faiths, or none, together in one school.
-For the past 30 years, in a deeply divided society, Integrated schools have been an alternative to an educational system in which most children attend largely religiously separated schools.
+Integrated Education brings children and staff from Catholic and Protestant traditions, as well as those of other beliefs, cultures and communities together in one school.
+For the past 30 years, in a deeply divided society, Integrated schools have been intentionally and proactively developed to encourage more mixing in schools.

-Integrated Education aims to provide children with a caring and enhanced educational experience.
-Empowering them as individuals is a priority for staff so that as they grow and mature, they’ll be able to affect positive change in the shared society we live in.
+Empowering adults, children and young people as think individuals is a priority for integrated schools so that as they grow and mature, they’ll be able to affect positive change in the shared society we live in.

 If you’d like to learn more about the core principles of Integrated Education, please read our Statement of Principles.